AmrSaber/prayer-times/README.md

 ## Prayer Times

-Simple, light-weight svelte website to quickly display prayer times for Cambridge, UK.
+Simple, light-weight svelte website to quickly display prayer times for Cambridge, UK and other places.

 App is currently hosted at: [prayer.amrsaber.io](https://prayer.amrsaber.io).